Conveniently located to serve San Diego, Oceanside, CA and Carlsbad, CA

 Strong abdominal muscles prior to your tummy tuck may help you recover faster from your surgery.
 Some patients are able to return to a sedentary desk job as early as a week after surgery, while patients who do a lot of physical activities at work may need three to four weeks to be fully functional.

 Light exercise such as walking is encouraged right after surgery.
 However, more strenuous exercises, such as bicycling, running, swimming, or core strength training should be avoided for about 8 weeks.
 Your friends or family should help you with chores around the house for at least two to three weeks.

 For patients who have loose abdominal skin and protuberance due to weak or stretched abdominal muscles, a full or partial abdominoplasty can provide a tighter, smoother, and flatter appearing abdomen.
 Excellent long-term results do require maintenance consisting of a healthy diet and regular exercise.

-To find out if you are a good candidate for a tummy tuck, call us at (760) 655-1414 to schedule your consultation with Dr. Gregory Park.
+To find out if you are a good candidate for a tummy tuck, call North Coast Plastic Surgery at 760.655.1414 to schedule your consultation with Dr. Gregory Park.
 We look forward to helping you in achieving your goals.